MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A08-confidenceLevel.md

-## Activity 8:  What does confidence mean?
+## Activity 10:  Confidence interval and what confidence means

 \setstretch{1}